 The Building Regulations 2006 were scheduled to expire in June 2016.

 In February 2016 the Building Regulations 2006 were extended to apply to 5 June 2017.
 Interim Regulations are being prepared to extend these Regulations again until 5 June 2018.
 This is to make sure there is enough time to consult widely with stakeholders on the proposed Regulations before finalising them.

 The new replacement Regulations will be in place before 5 June 2018.

 The Plumbing Regulations 2008 will expire in November 2018.
 The Department is in the process of reviewing the current regulations and will develop options for new regulations to replace them.
 This work will be undertaken with the support of Victoria’s plumbing regulator, the Victorian Building Authority (VBA).
 The VBA will assist with targeted engagement with stakeholders and provide valuable input and insight as the regulator.

-New regulations will be made following the preparation of and public consultation on a Regulatory Impact Statement and draft regulations.
+New regulations will be made following the preparation and public consultation of a Regulatory Impact Statement and draft regulations in early 2018.